OpenBluetoothToolbox/SimpleBLE/README.rst

 and I'm open to finding a solution that works for everyone.

-What is offered as part of the commercial license?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* **Prioritized Support:** Your feature requests and bug fixes receive top priority.
-* **Company Spotlight:**  Showcase your company logo on our documentation and website.
-* **Dedicated Assistance:** Get personalized guidance with a few hours of one-on-one support for in-depth implementation or debugging challenges.

 What do you consider "commercial use"?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Commercial use in the context of SimpleBLE refers to any usage of the library or its derivatives in a commercial setting where it contributes, either directly or indirectly, to financial gain.
+Commercial use in the context of SimpleBLE refers to any usage of the SimpleBLE or any of its language bindings in a commercial setting where it contributes, either directly or indirectly, to financial gain.
 This includes, but is not limited to, incorporating SimpleBLE into commercial software products, using it in the development of services offered for a fee, or deploying it within internal tools or software in a for-profit organization where it adds business value.
 The key factor is the use of the library as a component in a revenue-generating or business-advancing context, irrespective of whether the library itself is sold or offered as a standalone product.

-What do you consider "derivative work"?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A derivative work, in relation to SimpleBLE, refers to any software or application that includes, builds upon, or modifies any part of the SimpleBLE library.
-This encompasses not only direct modifications of the library's source code but also software that incorporates the library as a significant functional element.
-For instance, an application that uses SimpleBLE as a foundational component for Bluetooth connectivity would be considered a derivative work.
-The commercial use clause applies when such a derivative work is used for commercial purposes, as previously defined.
-It's important to note that mere usage of SimpleBLE as an incidental component does not necessarily constitute a derivative work, especially if it does not form a significant part of the application's overall functionality or value proposition.

 What does the GPLv3 license imply for my commercial project?